 - To encourage the international flow of information to members of the WAB other world-wide languages may be used as well.

 - Local organisers are required to provide simultaneous translations at World Buiatrics Congresses in at least three auditoriums because during the World Buiatrics Congresses the official languages are the following: English, French, German and Spanish.

 - The World Association for Buiatrics has a legal identity and as such can acquire rights and assume obligations in its own name.

 - The World Association for Buiatrics is an open, democratic, non-party non-governmental, non-profit organization.

-- The World Association for Buiatrics is recognised when this document is registered at the court register in Hungary.
+- The World Association for Buiatrics is recognised when this document is registered at the court register in [Yet to be Agreed].

 Objectives of the WAB

 - To organise meetings on diseases and production of cattle (buiatrics) in order to report the results of research work and other practical experiences in buiatrics.

 - To discuss these topics in an international forum and thus promote all aspects of buiatrics in both science and practice.

 - Even though the emphasis is on buiatrics, small ruminants and other "non-domestic" ruminant species (such as zoo and exotic animal species) are also considered as species of interest to the association.